Prescription And Over The Counter Anxiety Treatments

 Below are a few ways to help your doctor in this process:

-• Keep a written record of symptoms and side effects
+• Keep a written record of symptoms and side effects.

-• Openly tell your doctor about any OTC meds or supplements you're taking
+• Openly tell your doctor about any OTC meds or supplements you're taking.

-• Keep a list of the anxiety medications you're taking to bring to appointments
+• Keep a list of the anxiety medications you're taking to bring to appointments.

-• Take medications only as your doctor tells you to
+• Take medications only as your doctor tells you to.

-• Don't stop taking a medication without your doctor's advice and approval
+• Don't stop taking a medication without your doctor's advice and approval.

-• Build a healthy lifestyle
+• Build a healthy lifestyle.

-• Prepare for the possibility of no longer taking the medications in the future
+• Prepare for the possibility of no longer taking the medications in the future.

 Is anxiety affecting your life?

-The role of therapy in anxiety treatment
+The role of therapy in the treatment of anxiety disorders

 A technique known as cognitive-behavioral therapy (CBT) has been proven to work especially well for anxiety.
 According to a team of anxiety scientists led by Dr. Borwin Bandelow, "The efficacy of CBT for all anxiety disorders has been shown in a large number of controlled studies."
 For those who face barriers to in-person CBT, other studies have proven that online CBT is as effective as in-person CBT in treating anxiety symptoms.